yoojeenwoo/EE209AS/README.md

 * Robustness to protect system in case one of the sensors is compromised (Cloning attack, faked sensor readings)
 * Limits DoS attacks on the network, since network transactions cost ether (are untrusted entities capable of obtaining our private ether?)
 * Transparent and tamper-proof smart contract code.
 Smart Contracts provide device autonomy
-* Removes third party for establishing trust, reducing operation costs
+* Removes need to build complicated in-house update management systems or trust third-parties, reducing operation costs
+* Built-in log for successful and unsuccessful updates

 ## Attacker Model
 * Assumes no physical access to sensors/actuators